ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 |versionOrdinal   |1    | 1,824     |

-The formula for the LRU `ValueId`-Cache size is
+The formula for the `IdCache` size is
 `# of distinct variables in the construct template` x `2048` entries for the binary that was used to create the measurement.
 Thus, for the profiled query, its size is `6,144`.